Which Monarchies Have Coronations? What Succession Ceremonies Do Other Monarchies Have?

 United Kingdom of Great Britain and Northern Ireland

-Since 1066, the coronations of the English and British monarchs have taken place in Westminster Abbey in London, England with one exception.
+Since 1066, the coronations of the English and British monarchs have been held in Westminster Abbey in London, England with one exception.
 In 1216, King Henry III was crowned in Gloucester Cathedral in Gloucester, England.
 The main elements of the British coronation service and the form of the oath taken by the sovereign can be traced to the order of service devised by Saint Dunstan, Archbishop of Canterbury for the coronation of Edgar the Peaceable, King of the English in 973.
 Although there have been revisions in the order of the ceremony, the sequence of taking an oath, anointing, investing of regalia, crowning, and enthronement found in the original Anglo-Saxon text has remained constant.

 Check out all our British coronation articles at the link below.